varunj/cvpr-vqe/README.md

 ## Training

-## Scoring
+## Evaluation
-Remember that final ranking will be based on P.910 scores.
+Remember that final rankings will be based on P.910 scores.
+It is important to join the Slack workspace where organizers will provide instructions on how to submit the 3000 enhanced videos.
+The joining link can be found in the CodaLab forum (https://codalab.lisn.upsaclay.fr/forums/21235/).

 However, for continuous & independent evaluation, teams can track their objective metrics by submitting `metrics_supervised.csv` and `metrics_unsupervised.csv` to CodaLab in a zip.
 The metric m used to rank is a combination of
 1. For 3000 unsupervised videos: VQA score v & 11 auxiliary scores a1 ... a11
 3. For 500 supervised videos: RMSE on synthetic data r